Refs/dev-plat/README.md

 }
 ```

-* import the plugin style in the spec component or in the global style.css
+* Import the plugin style in the spec component or in the global style.css

 ```css
 /* in app.component.css 中 */
 @import "~jquery-modal/jquery.modal.min.css";

 ```

+## Init the material

+## Init the routing